infsystems5/blog_test/test_han.md

 </center>

 First, the network considers the hierarchical structure of documents by constructing a document representation by building representations of sentences and then aggregating those into a document representation. <br>
-**Sentence representations** are built by encoding the word of a sentence firstly and apply the attention mechanism on them secondly resulting in a *sentence vector*.
+**Sentence representations** are built by encoding the word of a sentence firstly and apply the attention mechanism on them secondly resulting in a *sentence vector*. <br>
 **Document representation** is built in the same way, only having the sentence vector of each sentence of the document as input.

 ### References